dotnet/docs-aspire/docs/get-started/build-aspire-apps-with-python.md

 pip install -r requirements.txt
 ```

-After Flask is installed, create a new file named _main.py_ in the _hellopython_ directory and add the following code:
+After Flask is installed, create a new file named _main.py_ in the _hello-python_ directory and add the following code:

 ```python
 import os